 What is the program about?

-In Creativity as Competitive Edge, you will learn to use creativity as a business tool, flipping constraints into opportunities for innovation and gaining the confidence to inspire others to be receptive to your ideas.
+In The Art and Science of Innovation, you will learn to use creativity as a business tool, flipping constraints into opportunities for innovation and gaining the confidence to inspire others to be receptive to your ideas.

 What is the learning experience?